AlexiaDelorme/project-cookbook/README.md

 - A direct link to the "About Us" section of the website.
 - A footer with icon links to the following social media: Facebook, Instagram, YouTube, Pinterest, and Twitter (no actual account created as this is for education purpose only).

-###### Feature 2 - Search recipes
+###### Feature 2 - Search recipes using a form
-- The user can search for recipes by filtering on any criteria provided within the form.
+- Users can search for recipes by filtering on any criteria provided within the form.
-- The user can filter recipes based on the following criteria:
+- Users can filter recipes based on the following criteria:
     - recipe difficulty
     - preparation time (selection)
     - max serving (direct input or increment arrow)